 • “Dyadic and Polyadic Network Processes: Toward an Eventful Lens to Modeling Diffusion,” with Emily Erikson.
 (Simulation analysis)

 • “Productivity vs. Worker Well-Being: Persistence and Change in Managerial Discourse and Corporate Culture in the US, 1922-2023.”
-(Data collection)
+(Data wrangling)

 • “What Do We Mean by ‘Consent’?”
 (Data collection)